laps22/Progressive-Text-Editor/README.md

   ## Description

   A single page application that meets PWA criteria.
-This text editor is built using the idb package and is deploted via heroku however can still be user without internet co van nnection
+This text editor is built using the webpack, idb package ,and is deploted via heroku however, can still be used without an internet connection.

   ## Table of Contents